 - All Your Base Are Belong to Us: Loki briefly sets up shop in the Avengers mansion for his confrontation with Thor at the conclusion of his plan (see Darkest Hour below), before moving on and occupying the royal palace.

 - Answers to the Name of God: This exchange when Big Mac reveals himself as Thor to Applejack:

 Thor: Not quite.

-- Arch-Enemy: Thor and Loki, as per the mythology and comic canon.
+- Arch-Enemy: Thor and Loki, as per the comic canon.

 - Oddly subverted, however, with Trixie and Twilight Sparkle — Trixie describes Twilight as her "nemesis" at one point, but after that it's never mentioned again.
 Heck, the two don't even interact at all in the story (aided greatly by Twilight barely even being in the story).

 - Also subverted with the Dark Avengers; they each apparently view themselves as the archenemies of their Avenger counterparts, but aside from the Thor/Loki fight, the Final Battle doesn't involve any of the counterparts pairing off (which was the Avengers' plan).

 - Arson, Murder, and Jaywalking: Pinkie steals Mjolnir from Big Mac in order to get him alone and talk to him about it.
 Afterwards, she apologizes for it:

 "I'm sorry I followed you home and broke into your house and stole your stuff and ate the last of your pancakes-"